Lukebru77/Oops-assessment-1/part3/part3.md

 Step 18: Click install. \
 Step 19: Launch the Git bash.

-a.
-What are the requirements to install Git on a system. \
-•	Using a command line requires a working Winget installation, internet connection for the program to download the files, and access to the Command Prompt or PowerShell.
 b.
 If you had issues installing Git the workplace, give instructions on who you could you enquire about the installation disruption. \
 •	Contact IT \
 •	Check documents \